 Helen Marten: My Influences

-The artist discusses skeuomorphism, skins and soup
+The winner of the 2016 Turner Prize discusses skeuomorphism, skins and soup - from issue 155

 There’s a huge piece of printed plastic hoarding currently clinging to the side entrance of London’s King’s Cross Station.
 The section closest to the commuter entrance is boldly marked with the station’s name: a large, uncomplicated white font on a glossy red background.
 Redevelopments are underway so, amidst the inevitable skywards infrastructure, there’s foot-to-ground activity happening everywhere.
 Approaching in a zig-zag from afar, sections of this signage disappear behind the fleshy chaos of pedestrian traffic, so it is possible that the only letters logged in a first conscious sighting of these words might be ‘K’ and ‘I’.
 Potassium Iodide.